sindresorhus/execa/readme.md

 A human-friendly description of the signal that was used to terminate the process.
 For example, `Floating point arithmetic error`.

 If a signal terminated the process, this property is defined and included in the error message.
 Otherwise it is `undefined`.
+It is also `undefined` when the signal is very uncommon which should seldomly happen.

 #### originalMessage